sppa242/reviewpaper-personal/review.md

 Initial uncertainty must be gaussian

+<b>Advantages</b>
-<b>Advantage</b> of the Kalman filter approach is that it estimates the full posterior over maps in real time fashion which is helpful during encountering uncertainty  when using maps for the navigation purpose.
+Advantage of the Kalman filter approach is that it estimates the full posterior over maps in real time fashion which is helpful during encountering uncertainty  when using maps for the navigation purpose.

 <b>Limitations</b>
 The most important limitation of Kalman filter approach lies in the Gaussian Noise assumption particularly that the measurement noise must be independent of the Gaussian noise.
 Kalman filter is unable to cope up with the correspondence problem which is the problem of associating measurement with the ambiguous features on the map.
 Kalam filter requires a sparse set of distinctive features either from the sensor measurements or from the location.
 There can be problems with respect to maximum likelihood data association like in a variant of Kalman Filter algorithm called as Lu/Milos Algorithm ,  in which the algorithm simply pairs with the nearby measurements for building maps from raw data from unknown correspondence which is done by guessing technique over fully calculating correspondence and the map which again imposes limitations especially when errors are large for example where the environment is cyclic which may ultimately lead to the failure of the maximum likelihood correspondence and ultimately lead to the wrong map when using the Kalman Filter.

 <b>Expectation Maximization Algorithm:</b>
 It's an alternative to Kalman Filter technique developed in context to Maximum Likelihood estimation of latent variables .
 It constitutes one of the best solutions for the problem of correspondence mapping.

 <b>Advantages</b>